 This data type specifies the performance indicator which can be supported by an ML entity or a function (e.g., MLTrainingFunction or MLInferenceFunction).
 It contains the tuples of supportedPerformanceMetric and activatedPerformanceMetric attributes.
-The supportedPerformanceMetric indicates performance metric which AIML entity or a function is capable of providing e.g., accuracy/precision/recall/F1-score/MSE/MAE.
+The supportedPerformanceMetric indicates performance metric which ML entity or a function is capable of providing e.g., accuracy/precision/recall/F1-score/MSE/MAE.
 The authorized MnS consumer should be notified only on a specific subset of such performance metrics for which the activatedPerformanceMetric indicator is set.